finbourne/workflow-sdk-python/sdk/docs/TasksApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_task_history(id, as_at=as_at, opts=opts)

-        # [EXPERIMENTAL] GetTaskHistory: Get the history of a Task
+        # GetTaskHistory: Get the history of a Task
         api_response = api_instance.get_task_history(id, as_at=as_at)
         pprint(api_response)